 Validation Services for Biopharmaceuticals and ATMPs

-The main responsibility of quality control (QC) is to validate the manufacturing process and to oversee product quality procedures.
-Consequently, the quality control unit is responsible for setting up and implementing validation and qualification operations and thus for carrying out a quality control program.
+The main responsibility of quality control is to validate the manufacturing process and to oversee product quality procedures.
+The quality control unit is responsible for setting up and implementing validation and qualification operations and for carrying out a quality control program.

 Biopharmaceuticals, however, are complex macromolecules derived from recombinant DNA technology.
 Regarding the manufacture of biopharmaceuticals, the control of their quality, safety and efficacy in terms of “batch to batch” consistency is more complex and sophisticated.

-Therefore, given the nature of biopharmaceuticals, it may be challenging to sufficiently characterize them.
+Therefore, given the nature of biopharmaceuticals, it may be challenging to fully characterize them.
 Product characterization and specifications (ICH Q6B) are essential GMP requirements to confirm product and process quality.

 Product characterization